State-of-the-Art Approaches to Help Patients Initiate and Sustain Health-Promoting Behaviors

 - Leveraging lifestyle medicine to prevent and treat type 2 diabetes, hypertension, high cholesterol, depression, anxiety, osteoporosis, dementia, certain cancers, and sexual health issues

-- When, why, and how to incorporate lifestyle medicine into your care of older adults
+- When, why, and how to incorporate lifestyle medicine for underserved populations

 Skills Advancement and Networking